-I have visited Cartagena twice and stayed in two different areas.
-I took my time exploring the city so I could get the real feel of the city.
-I did not stay in Bocagrande as this is not my scene, but I ventured into different parts of Cartagena for research reasons so that I can give you the best possible information and advice.
+I have visited Cartagena twice and stayed in a few different districts.
+I took my time exploring the city so I could get a real feel of the city.
+I did not stay in Bocagrande as this is not really my scene, but I ventured into different parts of Cartagena for research reasons so that I can give you the best possible information and advice.

-There are three main districts in the tourist part of Cartagena, and your travel style will significantly determine your choice.
-Depending on whether you are looking for some leisure beach time or some history and culture fix, you will either stay in Bocagrande, Centro Historico or Getsemani, with the last one being my favourite.
+Your travel style will significantly determine your final choice.
+It will depend on whether you are looking for some leisure beach time, entertainment or some history and culture fix.

-What’s more, Cartagena is pretty expensive for Colombian standards, and this includes taxi rides.
+It’s worth noting that Cartagena is pretty expensive by Colombia standards, and this includes taxi rides.
 That’s another reason why staying close to the centre is the best option.

 Although Cartagena is a safe city, I would also recommend staying around its central parts as this is where you will feel and be the safest.

-So without further ado, here are three main districts you could stay in Cartagena and all the reasons why you should or shouldn’t stay in each of them.
+So without further ado, here are the three main areas you could stay in Cartagena and all the reasons why you should or shouldn’t stay in each of them.

-Centro Historico - The best area to stay in Cartagena for historic sights
+Centro Historico (The Walled City) - The best area to stay in Cartagena for historic sights and nightlife

-Centro Historico is the oldest part of Cartagena, which was walled in during colonial times by stone and masonry fortifications.
+Centro Historico is the oldest part of Cartagena, which was walled during colonial times with stone and masonry fortifications.
 Many of these fortifications remain in great condition, surrounding its colourful colonial streets.

-It is incredibly picturesque and colourful.
+It is an incredibly picturesque and colourful area in Cartagena.
 All the typical Cartagena postcard-like pictures originate from the streets of the historic centre.
 If you are a first time visitor, Centro Historico is one of the best areas to stay in Cartagena.

 Many visitors say that there is not much to see in Cartagena apart from its historic centre so if you want to be close to all the action, historical sights and the biggest choice of various types of restaurants and bars – this is where you want to stay.